l-wiese/SiFAMIS/README.md

 ## Get Project

-The project can either be cloned with `git clone https://gitlab.gwdg.de/jeromario.schaefer/sifamis.git` or downloaded as ZIP or TAR file.
+The project can either be cloned or downloaded as ZIP or TAR file.

 After cloning or downloading and unpacking, the project can be compiled and packaged with